Na Bakatokia

-Na Bakatokia (Note: Stevenson erroneously refers to him as Nabakatokia.
-Na is actually a masculine honorific in the Gilbertese dialect spoken on Butaritari and Makin.
-See Trussel, Stephen (2003).
-"Na") was the ninth high chief of Butaritari and Makin from 1884 until 1888.
+Na Bakatokia was the ninth high chief of Makin and Butaritari in the Gilbert Islands from 1884 until his death in 1888.
+He was the third son of Nan Teitimararoa to reign.
+A convert to Protestant Christianity, Na Bakatokia ruled under the influence of Robert Maka, one of two Hawaiian missionaries resident on Butaritari.
+The elders were jealous of Maka's hold over him, leading them to strip Na Bakatokia of all power but keep him as a figurehead.
+Due to intense competition between the foreign trading firms on Butaritari, the commercial centre of the Gilbert Islands at the time, Na Bakatokia was saddled with debt.
+Na Bureimoa, his paternal half-brother, succeeded him.

 Background

-Bakatokia was the third of four sons of Teitimararoa, the high chief of Butaritari and Makin in the Gilbert Islands (modern-day Kiribati).
-The eldest of the four brothers, Kaiea, succeeded Teitimararoa as a young adult when the latter died in July 1852, and grew up to become a feared despot.
-Kaiea felt that Teitei, the second brother, was too weak to rule effectively and thought that, though he was courageous, Bakatokia might not be capable enough for the chieftainship.
-Kaiea died without issue in 1879 and Teitei inherited the position.
+Na Bakatokia was the third of four sons of Nan Teitimararoa, the high chief of Butaritari and Makin in the Gilbert Islands (modern-day Kiribati).
+The eldest of the four brothers, Na Kaiea I, succeeded Teitimararoa as a young adult when the latter died in July 1852, and grew up to become a feared despot.
+Na Kaiea felt that Nan Teitei, the second brother, was too weak to rule effectively and thought that, though he was courageous, Na Bakatokia might not be capable enough for the chieftainship.
+Na Kaiea died without issue in 1879 and Nan Teitei inherited the position.

-Teitei was converted to Christianity by Robert Maka, one of two Hawaiian Congregationalist missionaries residing on Butaritari.
-Maka persuaded Teitei to promulgate laws based on Christian ethics and divorce 16 of his 17 wives, which cut off a substantial amount of resources for the high chief customarily contributed by his in-laws.
-Like other Gilbertese chiefs advised by Hawaiian missionaries, Teitei wrote to Kalākaua in 1882 and 1884, asking him to annex the Gilbert Islands into the Hawaiian Kingdom.
+Nan Teitei was converted to Christianity by Robert Maka, one of two Hawaiian Congregationalist missionaries residing on Butaritari.
+Maka persuaded him to promulgate laws based on Christian ethics and divorce 16 of his 17 wives, which cut off a substantial amount of resources for the high chief customarily contributed by his in-laws.
+Like other Gilbertese chiefs advised by Hawaiian missionaries, Nan Teitei wrote to Kalākaua in 1882 and 1884, asking him to annex the Gilbert Islands into the Hawaiian Kingdom.

 Reign

-Bakatokia succeeded Teitei after the latter died on 13 February 1884, without any living children.
-He was also a monogamous Christian convert who was advised by Maka.
-According to the American anthropologist Bernd Lambert, who conducted fieldwork on Makin from 1959 to 1961, Bakatokia had been living as an outcast on Makin prior to Teitei's death.
+Na Bakatokia succeeded Nan Teitei after the latter died on 13 February 1884, without any living children.
+Like Nan Teitei, he was a monogamous Christian convert who had Maka as an advisor.
+According to the American anthropologist Bernd Lambert, who conducted fieldwork on Makin from 1959 to 1961, Na Bakatokia had been living as an outcast on Makin prior to Nan Teitei's death.
 Living off the bitter fruit of the nan (Morinda citrifolia), he was close to starvation, and his body was covered with sores.
-However, the electors brought him to Butaritari and installed him so as not to offend the people of Makin; Bakatokia's motherNei Toakoi, Teitimararoa's principal wifewas the daughter of Nan Teākoi, a late headman of Makin.
+However, the electors brought him to Butaritari and installed him so as not to offend the people of Makin; Na Bakatokia's motherNei Toakoi, Teitimararoa's principal wifewas the daughter of Nan Teakoi, a late headman of Makin.